winton/node-template/README.md

 ## Contribute

-[Create an issue] to discuss template changes.
+[Create an issue](https://github.com/winton/node_template/issues/new) to discuss template changes.

-Pull requests are much appreciated.
+Pull requests for template changes and new branches are even better.

-## Follow
+## Stay up to date

 [Watch this project](https://github.com/winton/node_template#) on Github.